soft-matter/trackpy/doc/installation.rst

 Optional Dependencies:

-  * `pyFFTW <https://github.com/hgomersall/pyFFTW>`__ to speed up the band pass, which is one of the slower steps in feature-finding
   * `PyTables <http://www.pytables.org/moin>`__ for saving results in an HDF5 file.
 This is included with Anaconda.
   * `numba <http://numba.pydata.org/>`__ for accelerated feature-finding and linking.
 This is